jtaulman/Bootcamp_Final_Project/README.md

 "Are you crying?
 Are you crying?
 ARE YOU CRYING?
 There's no crying!
 THERE'S NO CRYING IN BASEBALL!" ~Jimmy Dugan (Tom Hanks)

+## Reason for Topic

+The entire group had a common interest in sports and because of Spring Training and the movie Moneyball, we decided to focus on Baseball.
+From there we discussed different topics, but landed on this because it sparked the most curiosity for everyone.
+It was also an idea we all felt confident could be executed successfully.

 ## Question

 1. What is the hardest pitch to hit in baseball?